-It’s also a great trick for lowering your bounce rate, increasing the dwell time and distribute link equity to content to your most important pages..
+It’s also a great trick for lowering your bounce rate, increasing the dwell time, and distributing link equity to content on your most important pages.

-Link building (or earning) is maybe the hardest (yet most powerful) aspect of SEO as these links considered as votes of confidence by Google making your website rank higher on SERPs.
+Link building (or earning) is maybe the hardest (yet most powerful) aspect of SEO as these links are considered votes of confidence by Google making your website rank higher on SERPs.

-The three essential elements of effective SEO link earning are honest communication, useful information and high-quality backlink.
+The three essential elements of effective SEO link earning are manual outreach, honest communication, and high-quality content.